 Your students are likely missing foundational skills and understandings that are necessary to understand tier 1 instruction.
 You will need to implement a math intervention strategy that allows your students to fill in those gaps in understanding.

-For example, imagine a 1st grade class working to explore the counting on strategy for addition.
+For example, imagine a 1st-grade class working to explore the counting-on strategy for addition.
 If you have a student in your classroom who doesn’t understand what addition means they will likely struggle with this strategy– it’s far ahead of their current level of understanding.
-A targeted intervention group that is focused on helping students to understand the meaning of addition is exactly what that student needs to be successful now and moving forward!
+A targeted intervention group focused on helping students understand the meaning of addition is exactly what that student needs to succeed now and moving forward!